 Located in East Bali, Penglipuran Village is easily accessible from many parts of the island.
 Here are some options for getting to the village:

-- Private Car – The easiest and most convenient way to get to Penglipuran Village is by hiring a private car.
+- Private Driver – The easiest and most convenient way to get to Penglipuran Village is by hiring a Bali private driver.
 This option allows you to travel at your own pace and stop at any other attractions along the way.
-Many hotels and tour operators offer private car services.
+Many hotels and tour operators offer private car with driver services.

 - Scooter – For those looking for a more adventurous option, renting a scooter is a great choice.
 Bali’s roads can be busy and challenging, but the journey to Penglipuran Village is relatively straightforward and scenic.
 Just be sure to wear a helmet and take caution on the road.